gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-less-code-more-fun.md

 One more, sometimes we have data that has no indices and we have to call `gl.drawArrays`.
 Other times do have indices and we have to call `gl.drawElements`.
-Given the data we have we easily check which by looking at `bufferInfo.indices`.
+Given the data we have we can easily check which by looking at `bufferInfo.indices`.
 If it exists we need to call `gl.drawElements`.
 If not we need to call `gl.drawArrays`.
-So there's a function, `webglUtils.drawBufferInfo` that does that.
+So there's a function, `twgl.drawBufferInfo` that does that.
 It's used like this

-    webglUtils.drawBufferInfo(gl, bufferInfo);
+    twgl.drawBufferInfo(gl, bufferInfo);

-If you don't pass a 3rd parameter for the type of primitive to draw it assumes `gl.TRIANGLE`.
+If you don't pass a 3rd parameter for the type of primitive to draw it assumes `gl.TRIANGLES`.

 Here's an example were we have a non-indexed triangle and an indexed quad.
-Because we're using `webglUtils.drawBufferInfo` the code doesn't have to change when we switch data.
+Because we're using `twgl.drawBufferInfo` the code doesn't have to change when we switch data.

 {{{example url="../webgl-less-code-more-fun-drawbufferinfo.html" }}}